sarkershantonu/java-novice-to-advance/README.md

 - Reflection with Generics
 - Reflection for annotation processing.

-# ulti-threading  & Best Practices
+# Multi-threading  & Best Practices
 - What is java thread ?
 - Difference between Thread & Process
 - Runnable